percona/pbm-docs/docs/install/tarball.md

 * [From binary tarballs](#install-from-binary-tarball).
 * Manually, from the installation packages using `dpkg` (Debian and Ubuntu) or `rpm` (Red Hat Enterprise Linux and CentOS).
 However, you must make sure that all dependencies are satisfied.

-* Download and install Percona Backup for MongoDB [from binary tarballs](#install-from-binary-tarball).

 ## Install from binary tarball